 4 Peaks Music Festival’s Volunteer FAQ

-We have a new volunteer position this year Overnight Safety Crew.
-This position requires only 1 shift of 8 hours instead of 2 shifts.
 These shifts are available on Thurs.
-20th, Fri.
-21st and Sat.
-22nd.
+18th, Fri.
+19th and Sat.
+20th.
 Work is done by a group of 2 people that work as a team to watch our Stages and Venue as well as our Will Call Booth.
 Hours for this shift are from 12:00am-8:00am.
 This is a great position for couples or friends that want to work together and not miss any of the show.

 Areas covered: Main Stage/Venue, and Will Call/Main Gate